 Altair develops best-in-class HPC workload management technology for large scale, highly parallel job environments as well as solutions for chip design workloads which require massive numbers of jobs to be spawned and managed for relatively short durations.
-We are exploring the application of the same technology developed for electronic design automation industry, or EDA, workloads to significantly impact financial technology, or fintech, computing as these compute environments have similar profiles.
+We also develop powerful orchestration capabilities to manage extremely large-scale workflows with complex dependency management for applications in electronic design automation, artificial intelligence and other areas.